marioangst/motifr/README.md

 github](https://github.com/marioangst/motifr/issues).

-Due to the package’s tight integration with the Python framework sesmotifanalyzer, we recommend explicitly installing the associated sma module through reticulate.
+Due to the package’s tight integration with the Python framework SESMotifAnalyser, we recommend explicitly installing the associated sma module through reticulate.

 ``` r